Payment of Wages: Washington

 - Deductions from wages are generally allowed if required by state or federal law, if they are for health care or insurance, or if they are voluntary, authorized in writing and are solely for the benefit of the employee.
 See Permitted and Prohibited Wage Deductions.

 - Employers must provide employees with written, itemized pay statements every payday containing specific information.
 Electronically provided pay statements are permitted if certain requirements are met.
 In addition, the City of Seattle and the City of Spokane paid sick leave laws require employers to satisfy certain employee-notification requirements each time wages are paid.
-Under the City of Seattle Wage Theft Ordinance, employers also must provide certain written employment information to employees at the time they are hired and when there is any change in the information.
-Special recordkeeping requirements apply.
+Under the City of Seattle Wage Theft Ordinance, employers also must provide certain written employment information to new hires and any time the information changes.
+Specific recordkeeping requirements apply.
 See Pay Statement Requirements.

 - A terminated employee must be paid final wages at the end of the next regular pay period.
 Penalties apply for noncompliance.
 The City of Spokane has rules applicable to payments of accrued sick leave on termination.
 See Termination Pay.